We have a file called

 Committing a single filename change

-If it's just one file, the easiest way to do this is to run the following command.
+If it's just one file, running the following command is the easiest way to do this.

 git mv timezone.js timeZone.js